chrisxp1223/chrisxp1223/README.md

 - 🌱 a little bit coreboot.
 - 🌱 a little bit UEFI.
 - 🌱 a little bit shell script
-- 🌱 a little bin linux
+- 🌱 a little bit linux

 🤔 Let's join the Open Soruce !